UMChannar/OOP-project/README.md

 ##3rd Semester Project

 Its a simple OOP project in which GUI is used.
-It is mere imitation of online shooping websites.
+It is mere imitation of online shopping websites.